mohanrohit/reading-list-api/README.md

 ### Sprint 4 (2019/10/28 - 2019/11/08)

-- Add field to indicate whether a user has read a book or not
+- Add field is_read to indicate whether a user has read a book or not
-  - Accept that field as an input while adding a book to a user
+  - Return is_read with the books returned for a user
-  - Return that field with the books returned
+  - Allow for updating is_read field to true or false